 Himeji Hyogo, Japan Travel Guide

 Himeji has an authentic slice of The land of the rising sunese history and culture.
-The city offers a less crowded experience compared to larger tourist hubs, allowing for engagement with its heritage sites.
+The city offers a less crowded experience compared to larger tourist hubs, allowing for engagement with its history sites.

 June to mid-July.
 Frequent, often heavy, rain.
 Rain gear is advisable.